pankajmehta07/FuseMachines-AI-MicroDegree-2026/Week15/AI_Assistant/README.md

 2. **Local provider (Qwen2.5-coder:3b via Ollama):** Ollama serves models in **GGUF** format, a quantization and serving format purpose-built for efficient CPU inference (via `llama.cpp` under the hood).
 GGUF already accomplishes the same underlying goals ONNX conversion would target — reduced precision/quantization and hardware-optimized execution.
 Additionally, Ollama does not natively support ONNX models; adopting ONNX would require abandoning Ollama entirely in favor of a separate ONNX Runtime serving pipeline, solely to satisfy this one requirement, at the cost of the working Ollama-based setup already in place.

-This project also originally considered **vLLM** (explicitly named in the assignment) for local model serving, but vLLM's CPU backend requires a from-source build (`Dockerfile.cpu`) and benefits significantly from AVX512 CPU support — a fragile, high-setup-cost path on this project's CPU-only, 8GB RAM development machine.
+This project also originally considered **vLLM** (explicitly named in the assignment) for local model serving, but vLLM's CPU backend requires a from-source build (`Dockerfile.cpu`) and benefits significantly from AVX512 CPU support — a fragile, high-setup-cost path on this project's CPU-only development machine.
 Ollama was substituted as a more CPU-appropriate, equally valid open-source local serving solution, and this same CPU-first reasoning extends directly to why ONNX was not pursued as an additional optimization layer on top of it.

 ## 12. Known Limitations